Destinations Greece The Ionian Islands

 Stratos is the unfussy daily option

 InsiderFor more design, look at Vivid Blue Serenity Resort 2 km up the hill; the rate is meaningfully higher and the harbour walks longer.
-Stratos is the unfussy daily option.
+Stratos is the unfussy everyday option.

 Boutique & Design · from €320

-On the former Onassis-era Miramare estate on the Corfu south coast — adults-only, Marriott Luxury Collection, bungalows in mature gardens with the kind of staff who learn your name on day one.
-The right adults-only Corfu base if you want the design tier without the Ikos resort scale.
+On the former Onassis-era Miramare estate on the Corfu south coast: adults-only, Marriott Luxury Collection, and bungalows in mature gardens.

 What it's known for